Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-03-Configure-Message-Encryption.md

 1. After sending the email, kindly open your personal email account.

-1. Wait for 2 - 3 mins once you recevie the message notice that the email is recevied is encrypted.
+1. Wait for 2 - 3 mins once you receive the message notice that the email is received is encrypted.

 1. In order to access the email that you have received, follow the following steps: